shipyardapp/Shipyard-Documentation/docs/tutorials/first-fleet.md

 When specifying external packages, not including a version is the equivelant of saying "Always install the latest package".
 :::

-## Step 3 - Building a Vessel to Email the CSV

-1. Click the `+` icon in the sidebar to add another Vessel to the Fleet.
+10. Click the `+` icon in the sidebar to add another Vessel to the Fleet.
 ![Add Another Vessel](../.gitbook/assets/shipyard_2022_01_11_17_32_41.png)

-2. Search for **email** using the search bar at the top.
+11. Search for **email** using the search bar at the top.
 Click on **Send Message with File**

 ![Email Blueprint Options](../.gitbook/assets/shipyard_2022_01_11_17_35_14.png)

-3. In the **Vessel Name** field, remove the automatically generated name and type **Send Stock Data via Email**.
+12. In the **Vessel Name** field, remove the automatically generated name and type **Send Stock Data via Email**.
-4. Fill out fields with the following values:
+13. Fill out fields with the following values:

 | Name | Value |
 |:---|:---|